Canada to present fiscal snapshot on July 8, too early for full update, PM Trudeau says

 The Liberal government has so far unveiled aid programs worth more than C$160 billion ($118 billion) in direct spending, or around 7% of gross domestic product.

-The snapshot “will give Canadians an idea of where our economy is right now, how our response compares to that of other countries and what we can expect in the months to come,” Trudeau told a daily briefing.
+The snapshot on July 8 “will give Canadians an idea of where our economy is right now, how our response compares to that of other countries and what we can expect in the months to come.”
+Trudeau told a daily briefing.

-Canada’s independent parliamentary budget office predicts the deficit for the 2020/21 fiscal year is set to exceed C$250 billion, smashing previous records.

 The government last presented a detailed picture of its finances last December.
 It delayed the annual budget - originally scheduled for March 30 - because of the outbreak.